 Copper lines from the air conditioner to the coil inside has ice built up.

 On the floor next to the furnace, water has gathered.

 There is more than one kind of leak test, your technician can help with your decision.
 They know what type is more cost effective and will identify the problem.
 Technicians can detect refrigerant not in the system with devices that are ran along coils and joints of the system.
 The system can have an evacuation then put under a test of high pressure nitrogen, this detects air leakage.
-These are just two of tests that can be done if you suspect an AC Freon leak.
+These are just two of tests that can be done if you suspect an AC refrigerant leak.

 There are two different directions to go depending on what was shown with the leak test.
-A leak that is in a visible valve or joint might be able to be repaired easily, and Freon refilled.
+A leak that is in a visible valve or joint might be able to be repaired easily, and refrigerant refilled.
 However, if the leak is in the condenser coil or evaporator and the system is an R-22, you might want to discuss the entire system be replaced, because the expense of the refrigerant and equipment.